foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab2_fxapi.rst

     	return result;
     }

-The example keep real and imaginary values in variables of type "short", while multiplication results are kept in "int" integer to avoid truncation.
+The example keeps real and imaginary values in variables of type "short", while multiplication results are kept in "int" integer to avoid truncation.
 Final result is casted to short to return complex number as a result.

 Implementation with FXAPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 FXAPI makes it possible to directly access complex number instructions (like MAC) available in ARC DSP Extensions.
 This is done through complex number type cq15_t, and various fx_* functions.
 Here ``fx_v2a40_cmac_cq15`` FXAPI function is called which performs MAC of two cq15_t complex numbers.

 .. code-block:: c